NickStrauch13/python-template/README.md

 [![Build Status](https://github.com/NickStrauch13/python-template/actions/workflows/python-ci.yml/badge.svg)](https://github.com/NickStrauch13/python-template/actions)

 ## About the template
 - Inside the ``.devcontainer`` directory, you'll find a Dockerfile and devcontainer.json.
-The Dockerfile outlines how to construct the container, while other settings in this directory may manage the development environment configuration.
+The Dockerfile outlines how to construct the container, while other settings in this directory manage the development environment configuration.

-- The ``workflows`` directory houses GitHub Actions configurations, enabling the setup of automated pipelines for building, testing, and deploying your project.
+- The ``.github/workflows`` directory houses GitHub Actions configurations, enabling the setup of automated pipelines for building, testing, and deploying your project.

 - The ``.gitignore`` file is utilized to specify which files or directories should be excluded from version control when utilizing Git.